CHSA

 Dr. Bhavini Gohel is a clinical associate professor at the Cumming School of Medicine, University of Calgary, and a hospitalist and care of the elderly physician with Alberta Health Services (AHS).

-She is the founder and director of the Climate Health System Alliance at the O’Brien Institute for Public Health, University of Calgary, and serves as director of international partnerships and health system collaboration for the Canadian Coalition for Green Health Care.
-Her work focuses on transforming healthcare systems toward low-carbon, climate-resilient models.
+She is the founder and lead of the Climate Health System Alliance at the O’Brien Institute for Public Health, University of Calgary.
+Recognized as a national and emerging international leader in climate and healthcare systems transformation, her work focuses on advancing low-carbon, climate-resilient healthcare systems through leadership, implementation, policy, and cross-sector collaboration.

 Want to get involved?
 Here's how